Are you ready to start your college applications? Here are some tips from one of our admissions counselors to help you prepare.

 - At least one letter of recommendation

-At Mercer, we super score both the SAT and the ACT, so it really is in your best interest to send us all your standardized test scores.
+Mercer is now Test Optional, which means you don’t have to submit ACT or SAT scores to be considered for admission.
+If you choose to submit test scores, remember to send us all of your test scores because we super score.
 Super scoring allows us to look at your section scores from multiple sittings and give you the best overall composite, which works to your benefit when we’re making admission and scholarship decisions.

 5. Be thoughtful about your letter of recommendation.

 Your letter of recommendation should come from someone in your life who knows you well—and is not related to you.
 This letter gives the admissions committee a view of your characteristics and accomplishments from a different perspective.
 Just remember to be respectful of your recommender and give them 2-3 weeks’ notice so they have plenty of time to write a glowing recommendation.